 Upgrading

 Local mode and cloud mode use the same database schema.
-You can move between them. v1.1 will ship a one-command migrator; v1 needs a couple of manual steps.
+You can move between them.
+A one-command migrator is planned; today you use a couple of manual steps.

 When to upgrade local → cloud